R41N3RZUF477/RequestTrace_UAC_Bypass/README.md

 **Only works on Windows 11 24H2 (and maybe newer Windows 11 versions?)**

-    Usage: RequestTrace_UAC_Bypass.exe [bypass|cleanup] [dll path]
+    Usage: RequestTrace_UAC_Bypass.exe [bypass|cleanup|kill] [dll path]

     Example: RequestTrace_UAC_Bypass.exe bypass startcmd.dll

-***Note: If the RequestTrace scheduled task is already running the UAC bypass fails.
+***Note: If the RequestTrace or CDSSync scheduled task is running the UAC bypass fails.
 In this case the process (taskhostw.exe) running the task needs to be terminated.
-Terminating elevated processes of the same user by an unelevated process is still allowed in Windows.***
+Terminating elevated processes of the same user by an unelevated process is still allowed in Windows.
+Use 'RequestTrace_UAC_Bypass.exe kill' to terminate any elevated taskhostw.exe process.***

 ![RequestTrace_UAC_Bypass.exe bypasses UAC on highest setting](win11_uac_bypass.png)